colah/ByronTrialNotes/day6.md

 * Prosecution: If Defense and prosecution could talk, we may be able to thin things out.
 * Judge comments on how optimistic

-* Judge: Yesterday it became apparent there was a misunderstanding between council and the court. ...
+* Judge: Yesterday it became apparent there was a misunderstanding between counsel and the court. ...
 No releif was sought in the alternative of quashing.
 I determined that after excision in amplification, the issuing judge could have issued on the first offense.
 No further consideration was needed.
-Prosecution and Council seemed to understand that every point needed to be addressed.
+Prosecution and Counsel seemed to understand that every point needed to be addressed.
 This was not mentioned in the warrant.

 * Judge: I've concluded that both warrants stand with respect to the first charge.
 I will need to hear further on the second charge.
 Prosecution conceded that the third charge was not supported and I agree.
 I could hear further submissions on adding attempted mischeif.
 While I don't agree that Mr. Sonne needed to know who was involved, there was no evidence of an agreement with anyone -- so it should not have been issued.
 So there shouldn't have been grounds for searching for items related to co-conspirators.
 There were grounds to search for items relating to mischeif, wave guide...
 [Judge is going far too fast for me to get everything] If we need my full reasons, we will need to adjourn for some time.